cbinwani/ApromoreCore8.0/README.md

   - `$KARAF_HOME/apromore.trace.db`
   - `$KARAF_HOME/etc/org.ops4j.datasource-apromore-h2.cfg`
 - To manually reset the features installed on the Karaf server, remove the contents of `$KARAF_HOME/data/`.

+## Metrics Tool
+The metrics tool is still dependent on dependent on deprecated libraries, but can be enabled as follows.

+### Procedure
+- Obtain the Apromore fork of Raffaele Conforti's research code repository using `git clone https://github.com/apromore/ResearchCode.git`.
+- Enter the `ResearchCode` directory and build it using `mvn clean install`.
+- Enter each for the following subirectories of `$APROMORE_HOME` and execute `mvn clean install`.
+- From the Karaf prompt, execute `feature:install metrics-ui`.

 ## User Interface Configuration